 The management of pheasants in a dynamic agricultural environment creates numerous challenges for wildlife managers.
 While not an exclusive list, the most important issues are described below.
-They are the foundation for the goals, objectives, and strategies articulated in this plan and must be addressed for the plan to be successfully implemented.
+They are the foundation for the objectives, and strategies articulated in the South Dakota Ring-necked Pheasant Action Plan and must be addressed for the plan to be successfully implemented.